Saraesabbagh/v3-fb/README.md

 We are still awaiting the edit and release but this will be the first time i will be credited for a personal tech build an have it filmed in this way.
 Never the less it was a fun challenge to get my teeth into and i'm very proud of the result.

+# Favourite Features
+- Email Verification of each user.
+- Log in security- Password sensitivity and Encrypted in the database.
+- Mongo DB deployed and live database.
+- Reactions to each post.
+- Image picker/ uploader.
+- Dark/Light mode

 ## Available videos

 A quick walk through video of the app can be watched here;